Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

   .attr('transform', `translate(${width / 2}, ${height / 2})`)
 ```

-Here we transformed the `pieGroup` to move it into the center of the SVG viewport.
+Here you transformed the `pieGroup` to move it into the center of the SVG viewport.
 The arcs will draw around the center of the group.

 Now draw the arcs.
-Here we need to make some paths.
-There will be one for each arc/slice.
+In this step you will make some paths.
+There will be one path for each arc/slice.

-Add the folloeing:
+Add the following:

 ```JS
 const piePath = pieGroup